mermaid-js/mermaid/packages/mermaid/src/docs/config/directives.md

 - _showSequenceNumbers_: boolean
 - _wrap_: boolean

-For complete list of sequence diagram configurations, see _defaultConfig.js_ in the source code.
+For complete list of sequence diagram configurations, see _defaultConfig.ts_ in the source code.
 _Soon we plan to publish a complete list all diagram specific configurations updated in the docs_

 So, `wrap` by default has a value of `false` for sequence diagrams.